RaviTambade/ngnihilenttraining/notes/day16.md

 *(Everyone’s favorite)*

-Now Rohan raises his hand, “Sir, I want to be switchMap.
+Now Sarthak raises his hand, “Sir, I want to be switchMap.
 I heard it’s the smartest.”

-“Okay Rohan, today you are **switchMap()**.”
+“Okay Sarthak, today you are **switchMap()**.”

 Your job?